This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The deciding factor for Shichi-Go-San photo shoots | How to choose the right studio and on-site photoshoot

-Studio shoots are done in perfect lighting and backgrounds prepared by professional photographers, so you can expect high quality photos .
+Studio shoots are done in perfect lighting and backgrounds prepared by professional photographers, so you can expect high-quality photos .

 On the other hand, the appeal of on-site photography is that you can capture relaxed expressions in natural environments such as your home, a park, or a shrine.

-When choosing, it is important to first check the word-of-mouth and reviews and choose a trustworthy photographer and studio.
+When choosing, it is important to first check word-of-mouth and reviews and choose a trustworthy photographer and studio.

 You may also want to consider package plans that include costume rental and makeup services.